Routes

 The event takes place at the Tampere Exhibition and Sports Centre, and the route follows nearby pedestrian and cycling paths.

-More information about Lilliput Family Cycling will be updated later.
+More information about Family Cycling will be updated later.
 Registration will also open during 2026.

 In My Cycling, participants may ride a distance of their choice (210 km, 134 km, or gravel 150 km), in a location and at a time that suits them, provided the performance is completed by 30.6.2026, counting from the purchase date.